 Hearing loss is a condition in which a person loses the ability to hear anything at all.
 And this condition can be different from people to people.
-This condition started from mild, which can become severe if left untreated and can be ended up profoundly.
+This condition started from mild, which can become severe if left untreated and can be ended up profoundly to Sudden Sensorineural Hearing Loss (SSHL).

 Sudden sensorineural hearing loss is the same condition as sudden hearing loss which we are going to discuss in this article.

 It can be temporary or permanent.
-SSHL occur because of damage to the sensory organs of the inner ear.
+SSHL occurs because of damage to the sensory organs of the inner ear.

 It is an acute disorder.
 There is a loss of 30dB(decibels) in SSHL.
 The normal range of human hearing is 30 to 60 dB.
 If there is a loss of 30dB in SSHL the conversation sounds like a whisper to the patient.